RichardkHe/r/README.md

-# We going use only 5 trials, T = 5 , t[0.975;4] = 2.776 and 5% confidence interval
+We going use only 5 trials, T = 5 , t[0.975;4] = 2.776 and 5% confidence interval

 remainders
-"the total time required o correctl receive these frames" is r
+"the total time required o correct receive these frames" is r

-multiple plots on 2d graph
+multiple plots on 2d graph, B N legends

+no error checking

 k = 0  is special case